So you’ve got a nice piece of land – around 5 acres or so, and you want to do something with it, but you’re not sure what.

 And remember, raising animals is a 24/7 job, so if you can’t make that commitment, you shouldn’t.

 If you’re just getting started on your small-scale farming adventure, it’s best to start out slowly.
 Don’t go all-in on one big idea.
 Diversify!
-That way, you’ll get a good feeling for what works best for you, your family, and your precious land.
+That way, you’ll get a good feeling about what works best for you, your family, and your precious land.